-In respect of digital skills respondents were asked to rank these skills according to the actual on-board needs on scale ranging from 1 (most valuable) to 6 (not valuable at all).
-Most respondents selected the following as the most important:
+In respect of digital skills, respondents were asked to rank these skills according to the actual onboard needs on a scale ranging from 1 (most valuable) to 6 (not valuable at all).
+Most respondents selected the following as the most essential:

-- Using computer to store, search, find and process information using standard programs, send and receive electronic mail, use word processing, and manage files (40%), and - Using a broader range of computer capabilities and options, able to create and modify spreadsheets, to create documents using formatting options, to create original drawings or illustrations (34%).
+• Using the computer to store, search, find and process information using standard programs, send and receive electronic mail, use word processing, and manage files (40%), and

+• Using a broader range of computer capabilities and options, creating and modifying spreadsheets, creating documents using formatting options, and creating original drawings or illustrations (34%).

 All other options were given much lower priority.
-It is interesting that two extreme options - No need to use computers on-board and Use of computers to solve complex problems including design of software solutions, programming languages, development, and adaptation of computer software in accordance with specific purposes, setting up and modelling a computer network - were selected as the least important.
+It is interesting that two extreme options - No need to use computers onboard and Use of computers to solve complex problems including design of software solutions, programming languages, development, and adaptation of computer software in accordance with specific purposes, setting up and modelling a computer network - were selected as the least essential.

-It is important to note that 8% of all respondents still believe that there is no need to use computers on-board (who selected this option as the most appropriate).
-Although a relatively small percentage, this is an important finding when considered against the increasing importance of digital services for modern seaborne trade.
+It is essential to note that 8% of all respondents still believe that there is no need to use computers onboard (who selected this option as the most appropriate).
+Although a relatively small percentage, this is an essential finding against the increasing importance of digital services for modern seaborne trade.
 It may be related to the respondents' age distribution (29% of all participants are senior seafarers older than 55 years).

-Figure 30 The most important abilities and skills according to their importance for shipboard duties (ranked according to average values)
+Figure 30 The most essential abilities and skills according to their importance for shipboard duties (ranked according to average values)

-In respect to importance of abilities and skills for shipboard duties, seafarers were asked to assign the rank to each ability/skill on the scale 1 (most important) to 10 (not important al all).
-According to the respondents, the most important abilities are Decision making, Responsibility and Teamwork.
-Below are short explanations of every ability/skill considered and percentage of respondents who assigned top priority to that ability/skill:
+Regarding the importance of abilities and skills for shipboard duties, seafarers were asked to assign the rank to each ability/skill on a scale of 1 (most important) to 10 (not important at all).
+According to the respondents, the essential abilities are Decision making, Responsibility and Teamwork.
+Below are short explanations of every ability/skill considered and the percentage of respondents who assigned top priority to that ability/skill:

-- Responsibility conscientiously, properly performing work tasks, considering personal rights and obligations as well as rights and obligations of others and the environment (25%), - Teamwork participation in working with others that involves understanding, respecting differences, listening, and consulting (21%), - Decision making ability to choose among options that will lead to desired goal (20%), - Organising and planning ability to set goals, planning performance, running time, and monitoring work (10%), - Human resource management directing, coordinating, and monitoring the work of others, and motivating and providing development opportunities (9%), - Presentation skills ability to make clear, fluid, and arguable transfer of ideas in oral or written form (5%), - Analytical skills ability to collect and view various information and perspectives, to verify assumptions and to make conclusions/solutions (5%),
+Responsibility - conscientiously, properly performing work tasks, considering personal rights and obligations as well as rights and obligations of others and the environment (25%)

+Teamwork - participation in working with others that involves understanding, respecting differences, listening, and consulting (21%)

+Decision-making - ability to choose among options that will lead to the desired goal (20%)

+Organising and planning - ability to set goals, planning performance, running time, and monitoring work (10%)

+Human resource management - directing, coordinating, and monitoring the work of others, and motivating and providing development opportunities (9%)

+Presentation skills - ability to make a clear, fluid, and arguable transfer of ideas in oral or written form (5%)

+Analytical skills - ability to collect and view various information and perspectives, to verify assumptions and to make conclusions/solutions (5%)

-- Resource management financial planning, material and equipment use, maintenance (4%), - Compassion ability to understand the feelings of other people and respond adequately to them (3%), - Creativity and innovation creating new ideas, services, products, ways of working and their application (1%).
+Resource management - financial planning, material and equipment use, maintenance (4%)

+Compassion - ability to understand the feelings of other people and respond adequately to them (3%)

+Creativity and innovation - creating new ideas, services, products, ways of working and their application (1%)

-Again, it seems that seafarers place highest value on the abilities that most effectively fulfil the target goals.
-Accordingly, the seafarers were asked to select the most important personal qualities in respect to their importance for shipboard duties.
+Again, it seems that seafarers place the highest value on the abilities that most effectively fulfil the target goals.

+Accordingly, the seafarers were asked to select the essential personal qualities in respect to their importance for shipboard duties.

-Figure 31 The most important personal traits in accordance with their importance for shipboard duties (ranked according to average values)
+Figure 31 The most essential personal traits in accordance with their importance for shipboard duties (ranked according to average values)